 As for other features, the Hiboy Max3 does come with a ring bell, a single brake lever, and only one button for the whole screen.

 All setting are set up with this one button.
 You press it once to turn the scooter on.
-Once it’s turned on, you press the button again to go into higher gear, double press it to turn the lights on, and that’s it.
-As simplest as it can be.
+Once it’s turned on, you press the button again to go into higher gear, double-press it to turn the lights on, and that’s it.
+As simple as it can be.

 Price and value

 There are a lot of things to love about this scooter.
-Obviously, it comes at a very low price, so that’s a big plus, but it is also a very simple, easy-to-use vehicle that can ride on different terrains, streets, and off-road.
-A wide deck, convenient cockpit design, and great tire package only make it better and better.
+Obviously, it comes at a very low price, so that’s a big plus, but it is also a very simple, easy-to-use vehicle that can be ridden on different terrains, streets, and off-road.
+A wide deck, convenient cockpit design, and great tire package only make it that much better.

 There are, of course, some bad aspects too.
 The Hiboy Max3 does not have any suspension or water protection, and its range is not something to brag about.
-But for the price of just $550 (probably much less if you catch the scooter at a discount), it is a pretty decent deal.
+But for the price of just $550 (or even less if you use my coupon code), it is a pretty decent deal.
 If you need something for casual daily commutes, something great for beginners, or would rather prefer a simple cheap scooter over an expensive complicated machine, the Hiboy Max3 is definitely the one for you.

 Problems, issues, and downsides

-Another issue many users reported with the Hiboy brand is their slow customer support team.
-Contacting the brand about a defect or ordering a spare part can take up to months, and it’s only done via email as the brand doesn’t have an operating phone number in the USA or Europe.
+Another issue many users have reported with the Hiboy brand is their slow customer support team.
+Contacting the brand about a defect or ordering a spare part can take up to a few months, and it’s only done via email, as the brand doesn’t have an operating phone number in the USA or Europe.

 Furthermore, while the reported top speed of the Hiboy Max3 is set at 18.6 mph / 30 kmh, it’s almost impossible to reach that speed if you weigh anywhere over 160 lbs / 72 kg, even on a flat road.
-The scooter can handle people weighing up to 220 lbs / 100 kg, sure, but don’t expect to go over 15 mph / 24 kmh unless you’re some ultra-skinny adult.
+The scooter can handle people weighing up to 220 lbs / 100 kg, sure, but don’t expect to go over 15 mph / 24 kmh unless you’re on the lighter side.

 How does the Hiboy Max3 compare to other electric scooters?

-The Hiboy Max3 is a highly popular scooter lately, and it is often compared with many other big names in the e-scooter industry.
-There are a couple of other hugely popular alternatives on the market right now, so it would be good to check them out and see what they offer differently before making the final choice.
+The Hiboy Max3 is a very popular scooter, and it is often compared with many other big names in the e-scooter industry.
+There are a couple of other hugely popular alternatives on the market right now, so it would be good to check them out and see what they offer before making the final choice.

 Hiboy Max3 vs Hiboy S2 Pro

 Hiboy S2 Pro, the unofficial “cousin” of the Max3, is the best-selling e-scooter from the Hiboy brand.
 And just like the Max3, it is an upgraded version of its predecessor, the Hiboy S2.
-This scooter costs around $650, which is slightly higher than the Max3 but not by a lot.
+This scooter costs around $650, slightly higher than the Max3.